ReuAzel181/CircClash/CHARACTER_GUIDE.md

 **Bullet Style:** Expanding energy wave with enhanced radius and continuous damage
 **Tactical Role:** Ultimate defensive tank with extended area denial and crowd control

+**Attack Behavior:** All basic attacks now execute Energy Wave Surge; primary attack is unified to the special ability.

 ### Energy Wave Mechanics
 - **1-second charge period** where Guardian becomes stationary and glows with energy (reduced from 1.5s)
 - **Enhanced growing wave** that expands rapidly as it travels (1.8x growth rate)